Douglas Sladen: Career

-A thorough biography was published in 1976 although it omits his expressed enjoyment of editing anthologies of poetry.
-While in 1940, Sladen refers to himself as "an editor of anthologies" as he did in the foreword for his friend Ella Grainger (nee Strom).
+Sladen considered himself first and foremost an anthologist; in 1940, he referred to himself as "an editor of anthologies" in the foreword of a book by his friend Ella Grainger.
 When Ella Grainger, by then married to Percy Grainger, returned to England for a visit, Sladen was "rejoiced to find that she had brought with her a collection of poems ready for publication".